4 Quick and Easy Herbal Remedies from Spring Buds

 Dandelion Roots for Cancer Treatment and for detoxing

 Ok, for the last one you have to bend down.
 Sorry about that.
 But the best time to harvest roots is first thing in the spring before the green tops begin to grow, or in the Fall after the killing frost.
 But if you missed harvesting dandelion roots last fall, you still have a few weeks to take advantage of the window of harvest available.
 Get them before the green leaves start to grow with the first flush of Spring.

-Dandelion roots can be used for a coffee substitute.
-They can also be used to make a healing tea.
+Dandelion roots can be used as a coffee substitute.
+They can also be used to make healing tea.
 Scientists at the University of Guelph, in Ontario, Canada are using dandelion root tea as a treatment for cancer.
 That makes sense since dandelion root supports your liver, kidney, and bladder functions.
-That tells you that its a good detoxifier.
+That tells you that it’s a good detoxifier.
 Make sure the dandelions that you are harvesting were grown organically.
 Environmental toxins get stored in the plant roots, too.

 Herbal medicine is a lot of fun.
-But its important to harvest your herbal remedies at the correct season to optimize the medicinal benefits in the herbs.
+But it’s important to harvest your herbal remedies at the correct season to optimize the medicinal benefits of the herbs.
 Let me know what herbal remedies that you have already harvested in your part of the world by hopping over to my Facebook page. and leaving a comment on my wall.
-I’d love to hear what your doing in with herbal simples where you live.
+I’d love to hear what you’re doing with herbal simples where you live.